Office of Academic Affairs’ Excellence in Service Award

 Office of Academic Affairs, L-103

-The Office of Academic Affairs’ Excellence in Service Award Committee is composed of the most recent recipient of the award, and four additional staff members, selected from different departments, who have not been nominated in the current year.
-The 2013 recipient, Elizabeth Rivera, will serve as the 2014 chair of the committee.
+The Office of Academic Affairs’ Excellence in Service Award Committee is chaired by the Administrative Manager of Academic Affairs, and composed of the most recent recipient of the award and three additional staff members, selected from different departments, who have not been nominated in the current year.

-Recipients of the Office of Academic Affairs’ Excellence in Service Award Committee:
+Recipients of the Office of Academic Affairs’ Excellence in Service Award:

-- 2013 Elizabeth Rivera, Disease & Therapy Coordinator in the Office of Medical Education
+- 2013 Elizabeth Rivera, Disease & Therapy Coordinator, Office of Medical Education

 - 2014 Rose Razzino, Administrative Manager, Laboratory of Neuropsychology and Behavioral Science